Adobe Lightroom / Photoshop / Photoshop Elements:

 DxO Optics Pro 6 :

 DxO Optics Pro is a really clever piece of software, which includes optical corrections for the Canon 40D with some Canon lenses and some independent ones.
 Click here to check if your lens is listed.
 It also auto corrects difficult lighting and has excellent RAW processing and among the best noise reduction around, but DxO has a few quirks - It has a unique interface which is almost as hard to learn as Lightroom, but it does less, and although it’s not that easy to get to grips with and it has lots of complex controls, you get the feeling that it’s meant to be left on full auto most of the time.
 DxO Optics Pro has a different approach to almost everything, so it’s one you’ll either love or hate.
 However, the noise reduction is among the best, especially for portraits - it needs turned down for everything else, but is still excellent.
 If you shoot architecture, DxO Optics Pro is definitely worth considering.
-Although Lightroom and DPP also have profiles for optical corrections, I haven’t found Lightroom’s as accurate as those with DxO Optics Pro and using the optical corrections in DPP works well but loses more sharpness than with DxO, So if squares staying square is vital for you, DxO is probably the best choice.
+Although Lightroom 3 and DPP also have profiles for optical corrections, there aren’t many and I haven’t found Lightroom’s as accurate as those with DxO Optics Pro and using the optical corrections in DPP works well but loses more sharpness than with DxO, So if squares staying square is vital for you, DxO could be your best choice.

 First Choice : Adobe Photoshop Lightroom / Photoshop

 Why : Lightroom is unbeatable with the all the Canon digital SLRs I’ve tested so far especially with the Canon 20D and 30D, and, provided you stick with it through the horrible “Library” section and actually manage to import your pictures, this is an amazing package which quite simply is the best option for the Canon 30D at any ISO.